Sunday, June 26, 2022

 Sagamore Hill in Oyster Bay, NY.
 PWM photo

-Below is: Text on the memorial plaque.
+Below is: The text on the memorial plaque.
 On page 230 of the Good Will Record dated October 1921.

-Below is: Description of the activities with Bill Sewall after the dedication.
+Below is: The description of the activities with Bill Sewall after the dedication.
 On pages 183 and 184 of the Chronicles of Good Will Home 1889-1989.

 Below is: a handwritten letter from Bill Sewall to Newton Plummer.